 Scheduled, Needs Review, and Draft can be helpful if you want to upload content to your site but don’t want to make it immediately visible.
 You can keep an event unpublished for other site contributors to review before it’s public or when you’re testing your page’s style.

-Style the Events Page
+Style Events Pages

-You can manage your events in the Events Page panel
+You can manage your events in the Events Page panel.

 Can I enable comments for events?